iterative/dvc.org/content/docs/command-reference/repro.md

 by the [stage files](/doc/command-reference/run) (DVC-files with dependencies) that are found in the <abbr>project</abbr>.
 The commands defined in these stages can then be executed in the correct order, reproducing pipeline results.
-`dvc repro` relies on the DAG definition that it reads from `dvc.yaml`, and uses `dvc.lock` to determine what exactly needs to be run.

 > Pipeline stages are typically defined using the `dvc run` command, while
 > initial data dependencies can be registered by the `dvc add` command.